josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️_gps_lags.md

-lots to say but gps lags in palces where doesnt make sense for british central sec idk.
+lots to say but gps lags in places where doesnt make sense for british central sec idk.

 the degree of weird background anx i have for so oong of being boxed is not insignificant.